Krishnapriya-223/Krishnapriya-223/README.md

 <h1 align="center">Hi 👋, I'm Krishna Priya</h1>
 <h3 align="center">A IT sophomore at Sathyabama Institute of Science and Technology and also an aspiring android app developer.
-The one, who loves to code and explore new stuffs on technology.</h3>
+The one, who loves to code and explore new stuffs on technology.
+Passionate to learn and grow.</h3>

 - 🌱 I’m currently learning **Android App Development**